• Skip to primary navigation

 What is Japanese Sesame Dressing made of?

-It is a really simple sesame miso dressing to make: toast the sesame seeds to release their flavour (optional but definitely recommended), then
+It is a really simple sesame miso dressing to make: toast the sesame seeds to release their flavour (optional but definitely recommended) then;

 1. Grind the sesame seeds to a rough paste using a mortar and pestle.